Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Badlands/Huck.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A metal figure wearing a hat, leathers and spurs on their boots sits slumped dejectedly in a chair. on the table in front of them are scattered notes and various bottles and beakers, some bubbling, some suspiciously still.
 As you come in they look up, eyes glowing a bright blue.
 "Oh no, who are you, what do you want, can't you just leave me alone?"
 >^IntroText

 ### Description